Michigan State vs. Indiana State Predictions, College Basketball BetMGM Promo Codes, & Picks - December 30

 Michigan State Performance Insights

-- Michigan State prevails in the rebound battle by an average of two boards.
-It is grabbing 37 rebounds per game (167th in college basketball) compared to its opponents' 35 per contest.
+- Michigan State comes out on top in the rebound battle by an average of 2.0 boards.
+It is grabbing 37.0 rebounds per game (167th in college basketball) compared to its opponents' 35.0 per contest.

-- Michigan State connects on 6.5 three-pointers per game (269th in college basketball) at a 33.9% rate (164th in college basketball), compared to the 7.2 its opponents make while shooting 29.7% from deep.
+- Michigan State connects on 6.5 three-pointers per game (269th in college basketball), while its opponents have made 7.2 on average.

+- Indiana State comes out on top in the rebound battle by an average of 1.7 boards.
+It grabs 34.7 rebounds per game (257th in college basketball) compared to its opponents' 33.0.

+- Indiana State makes 11.1 three-pointers per game (fifth-most in college basketball) while shooting 41.3% from beyond the arc (fifth-best in college basketball).
+It is making 5.0 more threes than its opponents, who drain 6.1 per game at 30.5%.

-- Michigan State has committed 2.1 fewer turnovers per game than its opponents, averaging 10.5 (76th in college basketball action) while forcing 12.6 (137th in college basketball).
+- Indiana State has committed 2.0 fewer turnovers than its opponents, averaging 11.4 (145th in college basketball) while forcing 13.4 (83rd in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.